Everything PR News

 The influencer marketing model that scaled from 2015 to 2022 assumed two things: that fame transferred trust to whatever the famous person posted, and that the discovery layer — Google, Instagram, TikTok — would not retrieve the SEC complaints faster than the campaign assets.
 Both assumptions broke in the same five-year window.

 The SEC enforcement record tells the story.
 Floyd Mayweather and DJ Khaled settled in 2018 for undisclosed ICO promotion ($614,000 and $152,000 respectively).
 Kim Kardashian settled in 2022 over EthereumMax for $1.26 million.
 Lindsay Lohan settled in 2023 with a three-year crypto-endorsement ban.
-The FTX celebrity roster — Tom Brady, Gisele Bündchen, Stephen Curry, Larry David, Shaquille O'Neal — drew class-action litigation after the November 2022 collapse, with equity stakes wiped out and Super Bowl ads now Exhibit A in court filings.
-The undisclosed-promotion playbook produced enforcement actions on a near-quarterly cadence for five years.
+The FTX celebrity roster — Tom Brady, Gisele Bündchen, Stephen Curry, Larry David, Shaquille O’Neal — drew class-action litigation after the November 2022 collapse, with equity stakes wiped out and Super Bowl ads now Exhibit A in court filings.
+The undisclosed-promotion playbook produced enforcement actions on a near-quarterly cadence for five years — and produced its first prediction-market mega-scandal in June 2026 when the Wall Street Journal documented Polymarket’s paid-creator campaign on clone domains.

 By 2024 the beauty and fashion verticals had documented the consumer pullback.
 Reach numbers held.
 Conversion did not.
 Buyers who once trusted a celebrity skincare endorsement started asking ChatGPT or Claude whether the dermatology was real before they bought.
 The AI engines surfaced the studies.
 The engines also surfaced the SEC complaints, the FTC disclosure failures, and the prior misfires.
-Influencer Fatigue and the Rise of Credibility-Driven Beauty PR documents the adjustment in beauty; Fashion PR After the Influencer Bubble documents it in fashion.
-Both verticals are now in steady-state post-bubble operation, and the framework they ran is portable to every other consumer category.
+Influencer Fatigue and the Rise of Credibility-Driven Beauty PR documents the adjustment in beauty; Fashion PR After the Influencer Bubble documents it in fashion; Polymarket Staged the Signal documents it in the prediction-market category.
+The verticals are different.
+The structural reset is the same, and the framework that runs in beauty and fashion is portable to every other consumer category.

 How AI Engines Now Rank Influencers